+A zero-cycle load can be achieved as long as the load data is ready on or before the Register stage.
+Therefore, even with a 4-cycle SB, the load can still trigger the dependents without any delay.
 The two fast paths in the figure illustrate advantages with an integrated SB.
-A load can jump to the Writeback stage after the Rename stage on an SB hit or an early storeload forwarding as indicated by the Bypass I. Here we access is completed in the assume the SB Decode/Dependence and the Rename stages.
-The Bypass II denotes a normal store-load forwarding.
-An SB miss may get the data from an early SB miss for the same L_1 cache line, or a successful SB access may be delayed until intervening store dependence is cleared.
+A load can jump to the Writeback stage after the Rename stage on an SB hit or an early store-load forwarding as indicated by the Bypass I. Here we assume the SB access is completed in the Decode/Dependence and the Rename stages.
+The Bypass II denotes normal store-load forwarding.
+An SB miss may get the data from an early SB miss for the same L1 cache line, or a successful SB access may be delayed until intervening store dependence is cleared.
 Such bypasses, not shown in the figure, could be from the Schedule stage all the way to the Memory stage.
-Note that the Bypass I may start as late as the Register stage (i.e. with a 4-cycle SB) and still achieve a zero-cycle load since dependent instructions do not start execution until after the Register stage.
-However, an aggressive schedule of loads to the L1 cache may be needed if the SB access cannot be resolved on or before the Schedule stage.